rdmsr/cppdoc/USAGE.md

 # Styling
-`cppdoc` expects a `style.css` file to be present at the root of the generated documentation.
-It is recommended to put the stylesheets in a static directory and set the `static` option in the configuration file.
+`cppdoc` expects a `style.css` file to be present at the root of the generated documentation and generates a `highlight.css` file from the syntax highlighting theme.
+It is recommended to put the style sheets in a static directory and set the `static` option in the configuration file.